Self-Measured Blood Pressure Monitoring

 - SMBP used aloneexternal icon

 - Economic evidence pdf icon[PDF – 566K]external icon

 - U.S. Preventive Services Task Force Final Recommendation Statement for Hypertension in Adults: Screening and Home Monitoringexternal icon

 The US Preventive Services Task Force (USPSTF) continues to give screening for high blood pressure in adults aged 18 years and older an “A” recommendation.
 In the latest recommendation, the USPSTF included additional guidance for obtaining blood pressure measurements away from the clinical setting, such as ambulatory or SMBP to confirm a hypertension diagnosis before starting treatment.
 (U.S. Preventive Services Task Force, October 2015)

 - The 6|18 Initiative: Accelerating Evidence into Action

 As of 2015, coverage for SMBP is not universal and varies by state, insurance plans, or is not covered at all.
 The CDC 6|18 Initiative includes SMBP as one of its evidence-based interventions to control high blood pressure and is partnering with health care purchasers, payers, and providers to promote SMBP as a proposed payer intervention.
 The Initiative supports providing access for SMBP for home-use and creating individual, provider, and health-system incentives for compliance and meeting goals.

-Several Million Hearts® partners have demonstrated success in lowering blood pressure by using SMBP.
+Several Million Hearts® Hypertension Control Champions have demonstrated success in lowering blood pressure by using SMBP.
 Read more about how they incorporated SMBP into their practices.

 - The Whitney M. Young, Jr. Health Center (WMYHC)—Albany, New York [PDF – 552K]external icon